Avoid These 17 Startup Marketing Mistakes

 Mistake #8 - Having the wrong target audience

-If you have a documented customer persona, you're not only helping your startup's marketing team but ensuring that every department is focused on the same audience.
+If you have a documented buyer persona, you're helping your startup's marketing team and ensuring that every department is focused on the same audience.
 Not to mention you know precisely who to write your content for.

 Mistake #9 - Ignoring competitors' strategies